Content style guide

 Common Travel Area (CTA)

 Capitalised.
-You can use the acronym ‘CTA’ after the first full mention.
+You can use the initials ‘CTA’ after the first full mention.

 confirm